Analysis | Why some Senate Republicans are tiptoeing away from Trump

-But the GOP’s do-no-harm-to-the-president rule is being dispensed with with some regularity in the lead-up to the presidential election, in subtle and unsubtle ways.
+But the GOP’s do-no-harm-to-the-president rule is being disregarded with some regularity in the lead-up to the presidential election, in subtle and unsubtle ways.
 Here’s what we’ve seen since the coronavirus pandemic hit:

 - Lisa Murkowski (Alaska) said this summer that she was struggling with whether to support Trump.